Amounts Reported on the 1098-T

 All amounts reported on this form are reported as positive amounts.
-Each box is designated for certain information per IRS regulations so that all amounts, even refunds, are reported positively.
+Each box is designated for certain information per IRS regulations so that all amounts, are reported positively.

 - Box 1.
-Shows the total payments received by an eligible educational institution in 2018 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2018 that relate to those payments received during 2018.
+Shows the total payments received by an eligible educational institution in 2018 from any source for qualified tuition and related expenses less any reimbursements or refunds made during the calendar year that relate to those payments received during the calendar year.